 Homemade Money (ages 3-7)

 Before getting serious with real cash, how about helping your children create their own money?
-Similar to our star feature in the Rooster app, introducing the concept of money with familiar items is a great way to get started on the financial education path.
+Introducing the concept of money with familiar items is a great way to get started on the financial education path.

 Here’s a simple step by step process for the family to create their own money:

-1. Cut out the money by dividing a piece of a paper into a grid of 10 rectangular-shaped boxes, splitting the paper once down the middle and four horizontally (those are your notes).
-Alternatively, you could download our simple bank note template here.
+- Cut out the money by dividing a piece of a paper into a grid of 10 rectangular-shaped boxes, splitting the paper once down the middle and four horizontally (those are your notes).

 You can use this money as a simple distribution for chores, to talk about money or to practice playing maths games.
 As always, make sure to give back the proper change!